cyclefenix/cookbook/assets/texts/bread.md

 *Instructions:*
 1. Combine all ingredients, mix, and proof overnight at room temp.
 *optional* proof 4 hours on the counter room temp, and in the fridge up to 24 hours
-2. Preheat to 425 degF
+2. Preheat oven to 425 degF
 3. Shape dough, place in dutch oven lined with parchment paper, score, cover
-4. Bake for 45 mins (52 mins if from fridge)
+4. Bake for 45 mins (52 mins if from fridge cold)

 ## Baking Bread Instructions